 Basic Knowledge about Piping and Instrumentation Diagram

-Instrumentation detail varies with the degree of design complexity.
-For example, simplified or conceptual designs, often called process flow diagrams (PFDs), provide less detail than fully developed piping and instrumentation diagrams (P&IDs).
-Since a PFD shows less details than a P&ID, it is used only to understand how the process works.
+Instrumentation details vary with the degrees of design complexity.
+For example, simplified or conceptual designs, often called process flow diagrams (PFDs), which provide fewer details than fully-developed piping and instrumentation diagrams (P&IDs).
+Therefore, a PFD is used only to understand how the process works.

 Knowledge About P&ID Symbols

-To better understand the process and instrumentation diagram, you need to decipher the symbols used in the piping and instrumentation diagram.
+To better understand the process and instrumentation diagram, you need to get familiar with the P&ID symbols used in the piping and instrumentation diagram.

 What Should a P&ID Include and NOT Include?

-P&ID is a very common term used in the world of process industries.
-A process engineer in a manufacturing plant need to create new and/or modify the already existing P&ID to the as-is plant modifications.
-All the Chemical Engineering and related Engineering students have also learned about it or at least heard.
-A P&ID is a detailed graphical representation of a process including the hardware and software (e.g., piping, equipment, instrumentation) necessary to design, construct and operate the facility.
+The P&ID is a very common term used in the world of process industries.
+A process engineer in a manufacturing plant needs to create new and/or modify the already existing P&ID to the as-is plant modifications.
+All the chemical engineering and related engineering students have also learned about it or at least heard.
+A P&ID is a detailed graphical representation of a process including the hardware and software (e.g., piping, equipment, instrumentation) necessary to design, construct, and operate the facility.
 As defined in the PIC001: Piping and Instrumentation Diagram Documentation Criteria by Process Industry Practice (PIP) - a consortium of process industry owners and engineering construction contractors who serve the industry.